May East: Career

 East has played a role in developing relationships between the United Nations and the Findhorn Ecovillage, culminating in the establishment of CIFAL Scotland in 2006.
 The United Nations Institute for Training and Research affiliated training centre for Northern Europe operated for 10 years as a hub for capacity building, leadership and knowledge sharing between local and regional authorities, international organisations, the private sector and civil society under East's leadership.

-She is the co-founder and has served as Chief Executive of Gaia Education, an international consortium of sustainability designers and educators from research and development centers for carbon-constrained lifestyles.
+She is the co-founder and Chief Executive of Gaia Education, an international consortium of sustainability designers and educators from research and development centers for carbon-constrained lifestyles.

-East was included three years in a row (2011, 2012, 2013) in the 100 Global Sustain Ability Leaders list, devised and produced by Ken Hickson, Chairman/CEO of Sustain Ability Showcase Asia and ABC Carbon.
-The list recognises 100 people around the world who have provided leadership in the field of sustainability.
+East was included in the 100 Global Sustain Ability Leaders list for three years in a row (2011, 2012 and 2013).
+The list was created by Ken Hickson, Chairman/CEO of Sustain Ability Showcase Asia and ABC Carbon, and recognises 100 people worldwide who have provided leadership in the field of sustainability.

-East received in 2019 the Women of the Decade in Sustainability & Leadership Award presented by the Women Economic Forum and All Ladies League.
+In 2019, East received the Women of the Decade in Sustainability & Leadership Award presented by the Women Economic Forum and All Ladies League.

-A UNITAR Fellow she has an MSc in Spatial Planning with specialisation in integrated approaches for the regeneration of abandoned towns in southern Italy, which makes the case for the reactivation of abandoned settlements, the so-called ghost towns in southern Europe, as an alternative housing solution that comes with embedded collective memory and offers ‘locally adaptable, culturally rooted’ opportunities for communities.
+A UNITAR Fellow, she has an MSc in Spatial Planning with specialisation in integrated approaches for the regeneration of abandoned towns in southern Italy, which makes the case for the reactivation of abandoned settlements, the so-called ghost towns in southern Europe, as an alternative housing solution that comes with embedded collective memory and offers 'locally adaptable, culturally rooted' opportunities for communities.
 She has contributed a chapter of her findings to the book From Conflict to Inclusion in Housing: Interaction of Communities, Residents and Activists.

-East is one of the co-founders of the Global Ecovillage Network and has lived for 15 years in the Findhorn Ecovillage where she established a new strand of Education for Sustainable Development.
+East is one of the co-founders of the Global Ecovillage Network and has lived for 15 years in the Findhorn Ecovillage, where she established a new strand of Education for Sustainable Development.

 She holds a PhD in Architecture and Urban Planning with the University of Dundee on the topic What if Women Designed the City?